mixtapejaxson/ChatTweak/README.md

 Screenshot Freely, Save Media, Bypass Presence Detection and more!

-- This is a fork of BetterChat which will support more features.
+This is a fork of BetterChat which will support more features.

-- More info coming soon...
+New Features:
+* Disable Spotlight
+* Disable metrics
+* Disable Telemetry
+* Cleaner tabbed UI

 ## How to install